 In 2004, she was awarded the Children's Hospital sponsorship to the Fellows Program of The Partnership, Inc., an organization committed to workplace diversity and inclusion through professional and organizational development.
 Dr. Ward received the hospital-wide 2008 Black Achievers' Award and the 2012-2013 HMS Harold Amos Faculty Diversity Award.
 Dr. Ward is highly regarded for her mentoring roles in the HMS community and has been a valued research mentor to junior faculty and fellows and a mentor to premedical college students.

-Alan Leichtner, M.D., Director of Medical Education and The Academy at BCH, is Associate Professor of Pediatrics at Harvard Medical School, and Associate Chief of the Division of Gastroenterology and Nutrition and Richard Grand Chair in Gastroenterology at Boston Children's Hospital.
+Alan Leichtner, M.D., M.S.H.P.Ed, Director of Medical Education and The Academy at BCH, is Associate Professor of Pediatrics at Harvard Medical School, and Associate Chief of the Division of Gastroenterology and Nutrition and Richard Grand Chair in Gastroenterology at Boston Children's Hospital.

 Dr. Leichtner has a long-standing clinical and research interest in childhood inflammatory bowel disease and celiac disease, and is the Director of the Center for Celiac Disease and Celiac Support Group at Boston Children's Hospital.
 He has authored more than 70 original publications and chapters on various topics in pediatric gastroenterology.

 In his tenure at BCH, Dr. Leichtner has been a highly regarded teacher and advisor of the pediatric residents.
 In addition, he has mentored more than 100 fellows in pediatric gastroenterology and nutrition and is the former Chairman of the Training Committee of the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition.
 Dr. Leichtner is an active member of the Academy at Harvard Medical School.

 As Director of Medical Education and The Academy at BCH, he spearheaded the launching of the hospital-based academy for medical educators.
 The Academy at Boston Children's Hospital is designed to foster innovative teaching, educational research, and recognition of excellent teachers.
 Dr. Leichtner's own educational projects include production of a novel series of patient education videos, which are modular and filmed in a documentary style, with patients and their family members as narrators.